A guide to help you use the catalogue, covering: login, search, how to manage your results, how to order/view items

 - has the Pop-up blocker disabled.

 You do not need to log in to search the catalogue.
-You need only log in if you are a:
+You need only log in if you:

-- Reader who wants to request items, from the ‘Main catalogue', to a Reading Room
+- have a Reader Pass and you want to request items, from the ‘Main catalogue', to a Reading Room

-- customer of our On Demand document supply service who wants to order items, from the ‘Main catalogue', to your home/office.
+- are a customer of our On Demand document supply service who wants to order items, from the ‘Main catalogue', to your home/office.